๐Ÿ‘๏ธComputer Vision and Image Processing

 YOLO (You Only Look Once)

-Compare: YOLO vs. Faster R-CNN—both perform object detection, but YOLO's single-stage approach achieves real-time speed (45+ FPS) while Faster R-CNN's two-stage approach offers higher localization accuracy (~7 FPS).
-Choose YOLO for autonomous vehicles, Faster R-CNN for medical imaging where precision matters more than speed.
+Compare: YOLO vs. Faster R-CNN: both perform object detection, but YOLO's single-stage approach achieves real-time speed (45+ FPS) while Faster R-CNN's two-stage approach offers higher localization accuracy at much lower throughput (~5-7 FPS).
+Choose YOLO when speed is critical (autonomous driving, video surveillance).
+Choose Faster R-CNN when precision matters more than latency (medical imaging, detailed scene analysis).

 Quick Reference Table